mjgasior/numpuk3/README.md

 Run `yarn run pack` (not `yarn pack` because this invokes packing!) to build an executable version or run `yarn dist` to create an installer.

+## Exceljs cell types:

+    Null: 0
+    Merge: 1
+    Number: 2
+    String: 3
+    Date: 4
+    Hyperlink: 5
+    Formula: 6
+    SharedString: 7
+    RichText: 8
+    Boolean: 9
+    Error: 10

 ## Packages - Electron:

 - `electron` - as many devs were [mistaking](https://www.electronjs.org/blog/npm-install-electron "Electron blog") `electron` for `electron-prebuilt`, the Electron team has joined them together (Electron is a JavaScript runtime that bundles Node.js and Chromium and this module helps you easily install the `electron` command for use on the command line without having to compile anything)
 - `electron-is-dev` - this library helps to select proper address while loading the page to the window and turning on the developer tools while in development mode
-- `foreman` - it is used to run two processes in the same time - the React Webpack server and Electron
+- `foreman` - it is used to run two processes in the same time - the React Webpack server and Electron (defined in Procfile)

 ## Packages - React:

+- `exceljs` - library that allows to read, manipulate and write spreadsheet data and styles to XLSX and JSON which was reverse engineered from Excel spreadsheet files
 - `i18next` - an internationalization framework written in and for JavaScript
 - `@material-ui/core` - an open-source project that features React components that implement Google's Material Design
 - `@material-ui/icons` - provides the Google Material icons packaged as a set of React components